idvorkin/idvorkin.github.io/_d/product.md

   - /pm
 ---

-My notes on being a product manager
+My notes on building a products

 ### Product Vision - The future you want to create